viaticum: /vīˈadəkəm/viā tēcum

 The figure is Bouguereau's painting, La Vague (The Wave) 1896, set against an ancient Asian fresco scene which represents the life of Buddha.
 She wears a crown of roses to honor Santa Rosalia, the patron Saint of Palermo.
-The lemon is a staple of Sicilian food and culture.
+The lemon: a staple of Sicilian food and culture.

 "La Vague" (The Wave) painted in in 1896 by William Bougeureau was first exhibited in the Paris salon in 1896.
 The pose of the figure in La Vague is from the classical depiction of river gods.

+Mural for Buddha.
+An important function of these murals is to commemorate Buddha's deeds.
+It was believed that through knowing (in visualizing) the sacrifices and challenges that Buddha endured we may develop a strong resolution to brave the path of the enlightened.
 Unknown Buddhist mural.
-An important function of these murals is to commemorate Buddha's deeds.
-It was believed that through knowing the works, sacrifices and challenges The Buddha had to endure we may develop a strong resolution to brave the path of the enlightened.